 Obviously at popular vacation destinations you expect restaurants to have high prices just as they do at tourist beaches, ski areas and amusement parks all over the world, but food prices have gotten crazy in Costa Rica even in supermarkets in backwater ranching towns.

 One question that we get a lot from friends and others planning travel is “how much should we budget for food?”
 Many people think of Costa Rica as a budget destination but our experience is that for sustenance you’ll spend at least as much here and often a bit more, as in the U.S., Canada or Europe.

 So how much should you budget for food on your vacation?
-The short answer is roughly the same as what you budget for lodging.
+The short answer is “about the same as what you budget for lodging“.

 That surprises most people, but it’s better to know in advance than be shocked after you get the bill.

 - you’re spending about $900 – $1,500 per person in Costa Rica for transportation, lodging and tours (not including international airfare)

 - and your average hotel or lodge costs $90-$180 per night double occupancy

 Since you’re the average traveler the price estimates below are for average restaurants.
 Not the cheapest hole in the wall, nor the sunset view lobster bib place on the cliff.